 - Instruction Manuals for various items

-- We will provide a wall-mounted bottle of hand sanitiser in each cottage and a bottle of anti-bacterial spray.
+We will provide a wall-mounted bottle of hand sanitiser in each cottage, a bottle of anti-bacterial spray and a couple of pairs of disposable gloves.
 Guests are asked to leave any remaining supplies in the cottage after their stay.

 External and Communal Facilities